fernnetwork/fern-parity-bridge-scripts/README.md

 - MetaMask installed

 ### Depositing eth from Home Network into the Foreign Network
-1. If you want to see the events and results in action, mmake sure to start the `Bridge Monitor`.
+1. If you want to see the events and results in action, make sure to start the `Bridge Monitor`.
 2. Open MetaMask and switch to Kovan network.
 3. Make sure the correct account is selected, transfer a small amount of ether to the `HOME_CONTRACT_ADDRESS` (you can find the address from `bridge_db.toml` after you complete parity bridge deployment)
-4. You should see the following events from `Bridge Monitor`:
+4. Once the transaction is submitted, you should see the following events from `Bridge Monitor`:
 ```
 [HOME] Event: Deposit
 Data: {